Asia Academy of Management (AAOM) Main Conference

 About the conference

-The 14th Asia Academy of Management (AAOM) Conference, co-joint with the 2026 Taiwan Academy of Management (TAOM), will be hosted by RMIT Vietnam in the dynamic city of Ho Chi Minh City.
-This joint conference provides an inclusive platform to explore how organisations and institutions across Asia are responding to – and reshaping – the forces of digital disruption, innovation, and institutional transformation.
+The 14th Asia Academy of Management (AAOM) Main Conference, held jointly with the 2026 Taiwan Academy of Management (TAOM), will be hosted by RMIT Vietnam in the vibrant city of Ho Chi Minh City.
+This joint conference will serve as an inclusive platform for exploring how organisations and institutions across Asia are responding to and shaping the forces of digital disruption, innovation, and institutional transformation.

-From June 16 to 20, 2026, academics, researchers, and practitioners will gather to address the theme: “Innovation, Digital Transformation, and the Future of Management."
+From 16 to 20 June 2026, academics, researchers, and practitioners will convene to engage with the conference theme: "Innovation, Digital Transformation, and the Future of Management".

 Conference tracks and suggested key topics